Harsh10er/VOLT-FORGE-WEBPAGE/README.md

-🔥 VoltForge Webpage
+🔥 VoltForge Tech Blog

-A modern web portal for VoltForge, showcasing features, dashboards, and content related to PC gaming performance tracking.
+A modern tech blog website for sharing the latest technology news, tutorials, and insights.
 Built with React, Tailwind CSS, and Vite.

 🎯 Overview

-The VoltForge Webpage is a polished website for the VoltForge platform, providing:
+VoltForge Tech Blog is a platform for tech enthusiasts to:

-Information about the VoltForge app
+Read in-depth articles and tutorials

+Discover trending topics in technology

-Interactive dashboards and content previews
+Browse and filter content by categories

-User profiles and session data summaries

-Smooth navigation and responsive design

-This website is primarily a frontend showcase for VoltForge features, built for web visitors and potential users.
+Interact with content via user profiles, comments, and activity feeds

+It is fully responsive, fast, and optimized for reading and browsing.

 ✨ Features

-Homepage: Showcase key app features and latest updates

-User Profiles: Display user activity, achievements, and statistics

-Analytics Dashboard Preview: Interactive content showing performance metrics

-Content Pages: Detailed article reading, content creation, and search results

-Responsive Design: Fully optimized for desktop and mobile screens

-Dark/Light Mode Ready: Tailwind-based styling
+📚 Content

+Homepage displaying trending articles and categories

+Article pages with structured content, related articles, and social sharing

+Search results and filtering for easy discovery

+👤 User Interaction

+User profiles with activity feeds, followers, and achievements

+Comment management and moderation

+📊 Dashboards

+Analytics-style content previews

+Quick stats and recent activity for logged-in users

+🖥️ Tech & Design

+Mobile-first, responsive design

+Smooth navigation with sidebar and header components

+Dark/light mode ready

 🚀 Tech Stack

-Frontend: React 19.1.1
+Frontend: React 19.1.1 with hooks

 Styling: Tailwind CSS 4.1.12